CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/GeneralRules/Assists.md

 # Assists

 All Skills and Vocations can all be used to perform Assists.
-With Assists, players can give additional wins (or if rolled poorly, losses) to themself or others dice pools.
+With Assists, players can give additional wins (or if rolled poorly, losses) to themselves or others dice pools.
 Assists can never use the same skill as the skill of the Dice Pool being assisted.
 Assists may be applied to any logically applicable Dice Pool that would benefit, but the player must first ask the Narrator if it is appropriate and what the Challenge Level of the Assist will be.

 **The CL for assists starts at three and should never be lower than that.** However, it is up to the narrator to decide if it should be higher than three.
 In general, most assist roles, unless extremely unlikely to aid the current situation, will be made at **CL** three.